dmbarbour/glas/docs/GlasApps.md

 * **env:get:String** - read-only access to environment variables.
 * **env:list** - returns a list of defined environment variables.

-Glas applications won't directly update environment variables.
-However, it is possible to simulate updates using the env/eff handler.
+Glas applications won't update environment variables.
+However, it is possible to simulate the environment for a subprogram via effects handlers.

 ### Network